 Time spent in the gifted service class is governed by State Regulations.
 Therefore, students should not miss any of the scheduled time provided for gifted services.
 Assignments due (from general education class) on the day the student is to attend the gifted program are to be turned in the next scheduled general education class time.
-It is certainly important that gifted identified students succeed in their academic classes.
-By not requiring daily assignments in addition to gifted education assignments for these students, the classroom teacher can take some of the pressure off and encourage their success.
+Students should be given two days to complete assignments given the day of their gifted services.
+It is important that gifted identified students succeed in their academic classes, therefore by not requiring daily assignments in addition to gifted education assignments (that have been mastered) for these students, the classroom teacher can take some of the pressure off and encourage their success.
 The thinking skills that gifted students are learning and practicing in the gifted program can only enhance their performance in general education classes.
-Working together as educators is essential for the education of all students in RCSS but especially for the students being served in the gifted education program.
-It is important for the students to succeed in all their classes and be able to participate in academic and extracurricular activities in school.
+Working together as educators is essential for the education of all students in RCSS; careful consideration must also be made for students being served in the gifted education program.
+It is important for the students to succeed in all of their classes and be able to participate in academic and extracurricular activities in school.
 Planning and collaborating together can ensure that parents and students do not feel pressured to "decide" which class to attend on the day indicated for gifted services.
 Gifted services are in place at the beginning of each school year to provide everyone the opportunity to plan accordingly.